 Highlights: Optimistic, Intelligent, Fun-loving

 They may be wary of strangers because their instincts tell them to be.
 However, they’re a joy to be around once you get to know them.
+And while they may not be able to prevent a thief, a Lhasa will certainly let you know of incoming intruders.

 Highlights: Friendly, Dignified, Loyal